 Final Stop: Live music at Newport Blues Cafe

 Set the tone for an evening of charm by beginning the night with dinner at Pasta Beach.
-Tucked away on historic Bellevue Avenue, this newly opened eatery offers pastas tossed with fresh veggies, cheese and herbs; pizzas topped with cheese and arugula; and Italian sandwiches crafted with fresh ingredients.
+Tucked away on historic Bellevue Avenue, this newly relocated eatery offers pastas tossed with fresh veggies, cheese and herbs; pizzas topped with cheese and arugula; and Italian sandwiches crafted with fresh ingredients.
 Pro tip: The back bar is a cozy spot to share pizza and a bottle of wine.

 Next, indulge in a little playful competition at Ryan Family Amusements on Thames Street where you'll find more than 35 video and arcade games to engage your kid-at-heart side.